NikolasEnt/AI-project-template/GUIDE.md

 * The choice of development tools is largely a matter of personal preference.
 Recommended IDEs are: VS Code, PyCharm and Vim.

 * As many things as possible should be automated, including code and comments formatting.
 The template provides [pre-commit hooks](README.md#pre-commit-hooks) to automate some tasks on the developer side.
-In addition, implementing CI automation to run linters and tests is highly recommended..
+In addition, implementing CI automation to run linters and tests is highly recommended.

 * A new feature is considered implemented if it is documented and tested (it is good to cover the feature with autotests).

 * Passwords, private access tokens, and similar secrets should never appear in the code directly.
 It is a common practice to define required parameters via environment variables (via `.env` [files](README.md#environment-variables)).

+* Every project repo should include a `README.md` file providing a brief project overview, setup instructions, and usage examples.
+It should also outline the project structure, and may include links to additional documentation (e.g., detailed technical guides or business use documentation).
+Regular updates to `README.md` are essential to ensure it reflects the current state of the project.

 * It is very useful when inline documentation and comments explain 'why' certain decisions were made, not only 'what' is being done.

 ## Python

-Most ML projects use Python as the main programming language; adhere to similar practices for other language of choice if it is not Python.
+Most ML projects use Python as the main programming language; adhere to similar practices for other languages of choice if Python is not being used.

 Good quality and uniform code style enhances code readability and maintainability, making it easier for new developers to quickly get up to speed.